 Most parents bring their child to and from school in private automobiles, and many parents form carpools early in the school year.
 If students live in certain designated neighborhoods close to school, they may apply for a "walkers pass" to allow them to walk to and from school each day.
 Metro bus service is available at nearby Metro bus stops along Annapolis Road and major surrounding streets.
 Private bus service is not available.

 Yes.
 The Extended School Program (ESP) offers before school care beginning at 7:00 A.M. and after school care from dismissal to 6:00 P.M. for grades Pre-K - 8.
-Kindergarten students are eligible to attend ESP, but it is only available at the Ascension Kindergarten location.
 The care includes quiet time for play, reading and help with schoolwork.
 In addition, snacks, movies and extended playtime are part of afternoon care.
 The ESP is open to currently enrolled students at St. Pius and is staffed by teachers and other qualified individuals approved by the State of Maryland Department of Human Resources Child Care Administration.

-Tuition is calculated on a per diem basis for the entire school year, but is collected in nine equal monthly payments from September to May.
-There is no June payment.
+Tuition is calculated on a per diem basis for the entire school year, but is collected in nine equal monthly payments from August to April.

 Spaces in the program are limited with priority given to: